CodeGrade/orca/docs/orca_data_definitions.md

 <hr>

 Grading jobs have a numeric priority determined by Bottlenose, which is interpreted as a _delay_ to be applied to the job when added to the queue.

+The script defines the actual grading process, as a state machine specified below.

 <hr>